Logo trustpilot | Logo google

 Small circles

-You should work up to 30-seconds on each side.
-This may take a few sessions, so be patient with your dog and yourself.
+Work up to brushing your dog’s teeth for 30-seconds on each side.
+It may take a few sessions to get to this length of time, so be patient with your dog and yourself.

 Technique 2: brush a few teeth at a time